Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems

-This measure offers a principled approach to belief revision and naturally aligns with learning mechanisms.
+The Bayesian Surprise measure offers a principled approach to belief revision and naturally aligns with learning mechanisms.
 In theory, it encourages agents to reduce surprise through model updates, providing a pathway toward adaptive autonomy.

 However, Bayesian Surprise is not without limitations.
 As data accumulates, new observations exert diminishing influence on the posterior, rendering the agent increasingly ``stubborn.''
 This behavior can result in Bayesian Surprise overlooking rare but meaningful anomalies.
 For example, consider the discovery by S.~S.~Ting of the $J$ particle, characterized by an unusually long lifespan compared to other particles in its class.
 Under standard Bayesian updating, scientists' beliefs about particle lifespans would barely shift due to this single observation.
 Consequently, Bayesian Surprise would classify such an event as merely an anomaly, potentially disregarding it.